 Financial losses can, in many cases, prove just as significant as more physical losses.
 You may have had to pay out of pocket for some types of treatment, especially for treatments not otherwise covered by medical insurance.
 You might have spent time seeing specialists, including the associated travel time.

 Financial loss can also mean a loss of income due to a medical malpractice event.
 For example, you might have to miss work because of the limitations associated with your injuries, or to undergo treatment for the damages caused by the medical malpractice.
 As a result, you may find yourself struggling with immense loss of income, especially if your employer cannot work with you to keep you at work while undergoing treatment.

-Contact a Lawyer if You Have Questions About Your Rights
+A Lawyer Will Answer Questions About Your Rights

 If you have questions about your rights to file a medical malpractice claim, you do not have to handle it on your own.
 Instead, get in touch with an experienced medical malpractice lawyer who can help answer those vital questions and give you more information about your next steps.